-As my practice developed, however, I hit that point where it wasn’t as fresh and new anymore.
-Suddenly, the thing that I made a priority in my life was losing its lustre.
+As my practice developed, however, I reached that point where it wasn’t as fresh and new anymore.
+Suddenly, the thing that I made a priority in my life was losing its luster.
 Thankfully, that’s behind me now, but it took some changes.

 Maybe it’s been shorter or longer for you, but hitting the wall can be deflating regardless of how long you’ve been practicing.

 If your practice feels stuck, like it can’t provide any more benefit, you’re not alone.
 We have all been there, feeling and thinking we couldn’t go any further like we had maxed out our mind’s ability to be still.
 When in reality, the mind being still is its very nature.
 This wall is just an aspect of our discomfort coming through.
 After all, most of us have lived for many years in a constant process of getting lost in thoughts about the past and future.